amaldevh/AcadosCpp/README.md

 the measured state, horizon references, parameters, and warm start are distinct pieces of solver data.

+## Motivation

+acados generates highly optimized C code for a specific model and optimal control problem.
+That generated C API is excellent for performance, but using it directly can couple an application to model-specific symbols, dimensions, solver lifecycle calls, and data-update details.
+Integrating it into a larger C++ robotics or control stack therefore takes additional glue code, which may need to be revised whenever the model or OCP formulation changes.

+AcadosCpp puts a stable, unified C++ and Python interface around the generated solver.
+Downstream applications interact with `ModelOcp` and `ModelSim` rather than directly managing generated C capsules and acados internals.
+The intended workflow is:

+1. define or change the model and OCP in Python;
+2. regenerate the acados solver and AcadosCpp wrapper;
+3. recompile and relink the application.

+The control-loop structure and wrapper API remain the same across models and OCP configurations.
+Application data must still match the newly generated dimensions and cost layout, and the wrapper validates those assumptions at the API boundary.
+This makes the generated controller much closer to a plug-and-play component for downstream applications without hiding the stage-wise structure needed by NMPC.

 ## What the wrapper supports

 - The measured state constrains only OCP stage 0.